 Mission/Outreach is an integral part of VGUCC ministries.
 We will pursue opportunities that are reflective of Justice and Peace, denominational and ecumenical, local and global, participatory and financial.
 Our mission and outreach will make a difference – empowering recipients and inspiring givers to act in the spirit of Christ; exemplifying the 3 Great Loves: Love of Neighbor; Love of Children; Love of Creation.

 We have maintained our relationships with our six local missions (The Chinook Center, Inside-Out Youth Services, Family Promise, Los Pobres, One Nation Walking Together and Smiles and Sandwiches) even during this pandemic.
 During Lent we contributed 46 Walmart gift cards for Los Pobres.
 For the second Sunday of each month, we collect water, toilet paper, snacks etc. to fill the bags for unhoused folks through Smiles and Sandwiches.
-We are celebrating the fact that once again, we were able to meet ALL our financial commitments for the 1st quarter.
+We are celebrating the fact that once again, we were able to meet ALL our financial commitments.

 One Nation Walking Together

 Throughout the year, One Nation Walking Together facilitates a variety of programs and services which collectively aim to advance our mission of making a positive difference in the lives of Native Americans.

 During Advent, we’ll be ….
 Assembling Elder Boxes.
 A list of suggested items will be sent out in the e-blast.
 Come on Nov 26 at 10 a.m. to help put the boxes

 Samantha Christianson visited Vista Grande on October 23 to share a thank you and how we can best serve The People’s Pantry.